 The information requested below should be answered as thoroughly as possible within a maximum of twenty-five pages, in total, for the response to the RFPI.
-Your submission package should be sent via electronic mail and shall contain a cover letter, a complete copy of your proposal, and a signed copy of the RFPI Agreement.
-If you have any questions concerning the RFPI, please contact Alvaro Masias (amasias@ford.com) or Maureen LaHote (313) 910-3720.
+Your submission package should be sent via electronic mail and shall contain a cover letter, a complete copy of your proposal and, a signed copy of the RFPI Agreement.
+All technical and financial material submitted to the USABC must be in English.
+If you have any questions concerning the RFPI, please contact Brian Robert @ brobe145@ford.com or Maureen LaHote @ (313) 910-3720.